imagej/imagej.github.io/_pages/develop/architecture.md

 Some cardinal reasons to strive for reproducible builds are:

 -   Reproducible builds are essential for the scientific method (see sidebar right).
--   It becomes possible to use a [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) development style where the `master` branch is always release ready—or even a {% include wikipedia title='Continuous delivery' text='continuous delivery'%} approach.
+-   It becomes possible to use a [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) development style where the main branch is always release ready—or even a {% include wikipedia title='Continuous delivery' text='continuous delivery'%} approach.
 -   [Debugging with git-bisect](/develop/git/pinpoint-regressions) becomes feasible.
 -   As a consequence, it avoids {% include wikipedia title='Technical debt' text='technical debt'%} in favor of a robust development style.
 -   It attracts more developers to the project, since things "just work" out of the box.